-Dental bridges do exactly that: they bridge the gap between missing teeth.
-When teeth are missing, other teeth may drift out of their natural position to fill the spaces.
+Bridges do exactly that: they bridge the gap between missing teeth.
+When teeth are missing, other teeth may drift out of place to fill the spaces.
 Also, these spaces leave your gums and remaining teeth open to tooth decay and periodontal disease due to shift and inclinations.
-A Porcelain bridge can replace the missing tooth, construct your bite (place the teeth in a more favorable axial inclination), possibly remove the interference in your bite, and avoid further breakdown of periodontal disease and trauma caused by shifted adjacent teeth.
+A Porcelain bridge can replace the missing tooth, construct your bite (place the teeth in a more favorable axial inclination), possibly remove the interferences in your bite, and avoid further breakdown of periodontal disease and trauma caused by shifted adjacent teeth.

-Dr. Anthony Mobasser will create a dental bridge tailored to your bite, function and aesthetic needs.
+Dr. Anthony Mobasser will create a dental bridge tailored to your bite, function and esthetic needs.
 The bridge restores the missing tooth that will fuse between two porcelain crowns and fill in any existing space.
-The look and feel of the bridge must be natural and aesthetically pleasing.
+The look and feel of the bridge must be natural and esthetically pleasing.

-Porcelain dental bridges reduce your risk of gum disease, help correct various bite or occlusion issues and can even improve your digestion, speech and phonetics.
+Porcelain dental bridges reduce your risk of gum disease, help correct various bite issues and can even improve your speech and phonetics.

 Who is a candidate for a Bridge vs Dental Implant:

 You’ll want to consider a bridge if you already have crowns on adjacent teeth, or very large unsatisfactory fillings on the adjacent teeth, and the bone support is fairly good.
 However if the adjacent teeth are virgin teeth (no fillings), you want to consider a Dental Implant.
 If the adjacent teeth have no mobility (looseness), and the crown-to-root ratio is favorable, a porcelain bridge can be placed.
 However if the adjacent teeth are undermined, consideration for dental implant is necessary.